ctnava/rxtechnotes/3_access_to_drugs.md

 ### 🕵️‍♀️ Verifying DEA Numbers

 A DEA number is a unique identifier assigned by the Drug Enforcement Administration (DEA) to healthcare providers who are authorized to prescribe, dispense, or administer controlled substances.
+It is assigned when an individual practitioner, pharmacy, hospital/ clinic, or teaching institution files Form 224 with the DEA.

 Pharmacy technicians may be required to help verify DEA numbers as part of prescription validation, especially for controlled substances (Schedules II–V).